Survivor România 2023: Contestants

 Andreea Moromete was chosen by fans.
 The Faimoșii tribe was announced by Pro TV on December 15, 2022.
 Notable cast included kickboxing champion, Ionuț Iftimoaie, former elite gymnast Ștefania Stănilă and Silicon Valley's youngest self-made millionaire, Sebastian Dobrincu.
 The Războinicii tribe was announced by Pro TV on January 2, 2023.

 Six contestants were added later in the game in both tribes.
+On Week 12, the thirteen remaining players merged into one tribe, named Taíno, the name of the Amerindians who were the first inhabitants of the Dominican Republic.

+Future appearances

+Maria Lungu, George "Jorge" Papagheorghe, Robert Moscalu and Ștefania Stănilă competed on Survivor România All Stars.

 Season summary

 Nomination mechanism

 The tribe(s) attend Tribal Council to nominate a certain number of players.